All Episodes

 It's supposed to go up.

-The number of Americans now living in poverty went up nearly 10 million under Obama's since his time in office.
+The number of Americans now living in poverty went up nearly 10 million under Obama's, since his time in office.

 10 million more Americans, 10 million more Americans now living in poverty.

-The number of Americans on food stamps has increased by nearly 40%.
+The number of Americans on food stamps has increased by nearly 40%, and it's now around 12.4 million people.

 We have lost 264,000 manufacturing jobs.

-Why do you think Trump's message of better trade deals and going after companies like Carrier that think that they can take their jobs to Mexico and build their factory factories in Mexico and bring their products back here and uh and pay cheap labor costs in Mexico and screw the American worker and not have any punitive damages done to them in the sense that they have to pay a price for bringing those products back to America is insane.
+Why do you think Trump's message of better trade deals and going after companies like Carrier that think that they can take their jobs to Mexico and build their factories in Mexico and bring their products back here and pay cheap labor costs in Mexico and screw the American worker and not have any punitive damages done to them in the sense that they have to pay a price for bringing those products back to America is insane.

 We're literally allowing our own demise here.